 Assembly Line Manufacturing and Inventory Management

-Drones are able to play an essential role in modern manufacturing because of their ability to accomplish tasks which are too difficult for large, pre-programmed robots, and too dangerous for humans.
+Drones are able to fill an important role in modern manufacturing because of their ability to accomplish tasks which are too difficult for large robots, and too hazardous for humans.
 These tasks occur throughout the production chain from raw material discovery to assembly line inspection.
 Drones can also be used during inventory management in warehouses.
-Research coming out of MIT outlines an inventory system that uses drones to locate and measure inventory within a network of sensors powered by battery-free radio frequency identification technology
+Research coming out of MIT explains an inventory-accounting protocol that uses drones to identify and quantify inventory using a system of sensors powered by battery-free radio frequency identification technology

-The visually impaired can also benefit.
-In 2015, computer scientists at the University of Nevada’s Human Plus Lab built a prototype drone that guides blind runners by sound.
-This drone flies about 10 feet in front of the runner and can adjust its speed to that of the runner.
+Those with bad eyesight can also benefit.
+In 2015, computer scientists at the Nevada University’s Human Plus Lab assembled a prototype UAV that guides blind runners using sound.
+This drone flies about a few feet in front of the runner and can synchronize its speed to that of the runner.

-Some restaurants and food chains are looking to reduce delivery times, cut costs and increase profits by incorporating drones into their delivery services.
-Dominos partnered with the startup Flirtey in 2016 to make the first ever drone pizza delivery.
-Likewise, HBO partnered with Fooji, a brand delivery agency, and Drone Dudes, a drone company, in 2018 to deliver pizzas to fans of its show Silicon Valley.
+Some restaurants and food chains are looking into strategies to reduce delivery times, cut costs and increase profits by incorporating drones into their delivery services.
+Dominos partnered with the company Flirtey in 2016 to make the very first UAV pizza delivery.
+Likewise, HBO partnered with Fooji, a brand delivery company, and Drone Dudes, a drone company, in 2018 to deliver pizzas to the people who follow their show Silicon Valley.
 Drones are not driving change only in the area of pizza delivery, however.
 They are also being used to address the shortage of service staff in Singapore.
-In 2015, Infinium Robotics created a drone waiter called Infinium-Serve for this very purpose.
-Infinium-Serve is able to carry 4.4 pounds of food and drink, which roughly equals two pints of beer, two glasses of wine, and one whole pizza.
+In 2015, the company, Infinium Robotics created a UAV waiter called Infinium-Serve for this very purpose.
+Infinium-Serve is able to carry 4.4 pounds of drinks and food, which roughly equals two pints of regular beer, two glasses of wine, and a whole pizza.

 Drones are affecting the gaming industry in two distinct ways.
 Firstly, drone racing and drone combat are now a thing, sometimes involving augmented reality and huge monetary prices to be won.
 The company Drone n Base, for example, sells gaming packages that allow players engage in drone races and high-tech battles through augmented reality.
 The other way drones are affecting the gaming industry has to do with landscaping and world building.
 Video game production companies are leveraging drone technology to develop detailed and realistic maps for their games.
 Drones are offering unprecedented access to vast areas of terrain and other outdoor elements, enabling their stunning 3D recreation in game visuals.